-

 What rights do interviewees have regarding the interview process?
 (E.g. Is there a right to be represented by a lawyer at an interview?
 Is there an absolute or qualified right to silence?
 Is there a right to pre-interview disclosure?
 Are interviews recorded or transcribed?)

-Do the laws or regulations governing financial crime have extraterritorial effect so as to catch conduct of nationals or companies operating overseas?
+Do some or all the laws or regulations governing financial crime have extraterritorial effect so as to catch conduct of nationals or companies operating overseas?

 Do the authorities commonly cooperate with foreign authorities?
 If so, under what arrangements?

 What are the rules regarding legal professional privilege?
-Does it protect communications from being produced/seized by financial crime authorities?
+What, if any, material is protected from production or seizure by financial crime authorities?

 What rights do companies and individuals have in relation to privacy or data protection in the context of a financial crime investigation?